-CULTURAL HERITAGE ANAGEMENT OPPORTUNITIES The creation of the Park by Council as a part of an ongoing program to rehabilitate former industrial sites on the waterfront for public recreation.
-Erection of interpretive signage that provides in on the transformation of the Park from its indust the Park it is today. formation try history to The associations with Francis Augustus Wright who built the mansion Lunnhilda, one of the grand riverfront mansions of the second half of the nineteenth century along the Ryde foreshore.
+CULTURAL HERITAGE MANAGEMENT OPPORTUNITIES The creation of the Park by Council as a part of an ongoing program to rehabilitate former industrial sites on the waterfront for public recreation. • Erection of interpretive signage that provides information on the transformation of the Park from its industry history to the Park it is today.
+The associations with Francis Augustus Wright who built the mansion Lunnhilda, one of the grand riverfront mansions of the second half of the nineteenth century along the Ryde foreshore.
 The archaeological remains of which are within the Park.
-Research potential through archaeological invest Lunnhilda house and the houses associated feat Erection of interpretive signage and or public ar provides information on: - The location of the House, atures.
-The role the House had in the social history Ryde Community, of the - Colonial house layout and uses, Cultural plantings associated with the house nineteenth century garden design and trend The site of Slazenqer's boatyard, which operated during the Second World War to supply the allied armies with boats and craft for the Pacific War and was located within the Park.
-Research potential through archaeological inver Lunnhilda house and the houses associated fea Erection of interpretive signage and or public ar atures.
-The Mortlake Ferry Punt is the last remaining vehicular ferry operating on the Parramatta River and one of only ten remaining in New South Wales.
-Erection of signage that provides information or history of the Punt as an example of a form of the once relatively common on New South Wales ri harbours prior to the advancement of bridge buil technology that enabled the bridging of large or waterways. ansport vers and ilding
+Research potential through archaeological investigations of Lunnhilda house and the houses associated features.
+Erection of interpretive signage and or public art that provides information on: The location of the House, The role the House had in the social history of the Ryde Community, - Colonial house layout and uses, Cultural plantings associated with the house and nineteenth century garden design and trends.
+The site of Slazenqer's boatyard, which operated during the Second World War to supply the allied armies with boats and craft for the Pacific War and was located within the Park.
+Research potential through archaeological investigations of Lunnhilda house and the houses associated features.
+Erection of interpretive signage and or public art.
+The Mortlake Ferry Punt is the last remaining vehicular ferry operating on the Parramatta River and one of only ten remaining in New South Wales. • Erection of signage that provides information on the history of the Punt as an example of a form of transport once relatively common on New South Wales rivers and harbours prior to the advancement of bridge building technology that enabled the bridging of large or wide waterways.